ShartazFeeham/Study_Notes/README.md

 cypher.
 Homomorphic encryption, introduced by IBM, so-called future of security, actually can apply those on a cypher text!
 Of course, it is not magic, extra level of processing is needed, so it is ridiculously slow yet.
 That's why it is called ultimate security tech for 'future'.

+### `Q` What is de-normalization in database design?
+`A` De-normalization involves adding redundant data or grouping data to a database to speed up read operations, often at the expense of additional storage and more complex data updates.
+It's typically used to reduce the number of table joins required in queries.

 #### `Q` In composite indexing what orders are best?
 `A` When we're indexing, we don't care about space.
 We should consider how the B tree may